Lycée International de Saint-Germain-en-Laye

+With a typical success rate of 99.9 to 100 percent on the French baccalauréat, the Lycée International consistently ranks among France's top schools and is considered to be the country's best public international school.

 History

-The history of the school to date can be described by three distinct phases:

 1951–1965

 In 1951, the then-recently established NATO (North Atlantic Treaty Organisation), a grouping of 15 countries, created Supreme Headquarters Allied Powers Europe (SHAPE) with the aim of ensuring peace and security in the North Atlantic region, and promising European members the support of the United States in the event of any future aggression.

 SHAPE was installed at Rocquencourt, and Saint Germain-en-Laye was chosen as the place of residence for the serving officers and their families.
 The SHAPE Village Project was built in the grounds of the Chateau d'Hennemont to accommodate 1,500 officers and soldiers from 13 nationalities, and their families.
 SHAPE Supreme Commander General Dwight D. Eisenhower decided to create a school for the children of the officers, which he hoped would help SHAPE's multi-national families to live and work together in harmony.

 The SHAPE village school opened in January 1952, under the direction of René Tallard.
 By the end of the school year, 400 children were on the register, including 200 French children, half of them inhabitants of the town.
-Two years later, in 1954, the school was officially renamed the NATO International School (l’Ecole Internationale de l’OTAN).
+Two years later, in 1954, the school was officially renamed the NATO International School (l’École Internationale de l’OTAN).

 Funding from SHAPE provided the school with equipment and accommodation, including a new flagship building completed in 1960.
 From 1961, senior students prepared for the Diplôme des Ecoles Internationales and the following year, the school was renamed the NATO International Lycée (Lycée International de l’OTAN).
 The founding proviseur, René Tallard, retired in 1965.